jd1378/vue-sticky-element/README.md

 This component wraps the default slot of it with a fixed height div and makes the element stick to top of screen (out of view) using `position: fixed` whenever user scrolls past the element completely. then shows the element again if the user scrolls up a bit (adjustable by `scrollBackThreshold`) with a fast transition.

-if you want to change the default behaviour use the following properties
+If you want to change the default behaviour use the following properties

 ### properties

 #### `visibleOnDirection` - ['up','down','disabled'], default: 'up'

-should the hidden sticky element come into view when scrolling which direction ? if 'disabled' is used, element is displayed all the time
+Should the hidden sticky element come into view when scrolling which direction ? if 'disabled' is used, element is displayed all the time

 #### `stickMode` - ['element-start', 'element-end'], default: 'element-end'

-should the element stick when element is out of view completely or as soon as it reaches the top of screen ?
+Should the element stick when element is out of view completely or as soon as it reaches the top of screen ?

 #### `stuckClass` - default: 'vue-sticky-element--stuck'

-the class that is applied when the element is stuck
+The class that is applied when the element is stuck

 #### `showClass` - default: 'vue-sticky-element--show'

-the class that is applied whenn the element should be moved into view (related to visibleOnDirection)
+The class that is applied whenn the element should be moved into view (related to visibleOnDirection)

 #### `transitionClass` - default: 'vue-sticky-element--transition'

-the class that is applied whenn the element is being moved into or out of view
+The class that is applied whenn the element is being moved into or out of view

 #### `transitionDuration` - default: 100

-the transition duration of move transform. this is to wait before applying transition class, so the navbar doesn't glitch into screen when it's getting stuck. this should be the same amount of your transition duration if a custom class is used instead of the default one. changing this does not change the speed of navbar transition.
+The transition duration of move transform. this is to wait before applying transition class, so the navbar doesn't glitch into screen when it's getting stuck. this should be the same amount of your transition duration if a custom class is used instead of the default one. changing this does not change the speed of navbar transition.

 #### `scrollBackThreshold` - default: 65